 What Can I Do After My Apprenticeship?

-    There are also a number of roles you could progress to with us, such as a supervisor or team leader.
+There are a number of roles you can progress to with us, such as a supervisor or team leader.
 We’re always keen to support and progress our employees as this can benefit you and our firm.

 You can also continue with your studies to become a fully qualified chartered accountant, without going to university.